pmk01/WhoCanIVoteFor/README.md

 This app will be used by people both at counts and after the count to record results from each election.

-Initially this is fairly simple: there is an Election model (that we might borrow from [YourNextRepresentative](https://github.com/DemocracyClub/YourNextRepresentative) (YNR), with a sub-class for storing the size of the electorate), a ResultsSet and a CandidateResult model:
+There are two types of 'result' that we want to capture:

+1. 'Control' of councils.
+This is the dominant party or 'No Overall Control' if no party has more than 50% of the council seats.
+This is a fairly simple data model (`AuthorityControlSet`), looking something like `controlling_party(NULL=True)`, `authority`.
+Stretch goal would be to pre-load the control model with the previous year's control (data to be provided), to allow 'swing' to be calculated ("HOLD", "LAB GAIN", etc).
+2. Votes Cast per person.
+This is slightly more complex than the above, with roughly the following model:

 ![Results App](results_app.png)

-An authenticated user can navigate to an election and area.
-There they see a form with each candidate known about and a text input to enter the number of notes cast for that person.

 In addition to this, we will ask them to record the number of spoilt votes, and the turn out if it's reported.

+For both of the above, a non-authenticated user can navigate to an election and area.
+There they can enter 'control' and 'votes cast' on two different forms.

+Both workflow should consoder the following:

-The slight complication is that we might want to record more than one result per election.
+* We want to record more than one result of it's class ('control' and 'votes cast') per election.
 There are a number of reasons for this:

   1. The result may have been recorded incorrectly, either because of a mistake or out of malice.
   2. The result announced at the count might not be the actual final result – apparently this happens alarmingly often.
   3. More than one person might report the results.
   4. Someone might want to double check the results as published on the council's web site at a later date (see #2).

-Because of this, we can have more than one `ResultsSet` per election.

-There should be a nice way to see `ResultsSet` objects that have differing results recorded, and we should provide some shortcuts, for example to `ResultsSet` objects where the sum of the `CandidateResult` `votes_cast` field isn't the same.
+  There should be a nice way to see `ResultsSet` and `AuthorityControlSet` objects that have differing results recorded, and we should provide some shortcuts, for example to `ResultsSet` objects where the sum of the `CandidateResult` `votes_cast` field isn't the same.

+* Sourcing and timing is important for us, so each model should extend from an abstract base class that has `created` (datetime), `modified` (datetime) and `source` (TextField).
+Forms should ask for a source (we need to decide if this is required) when recording either type of result.

-The other complication comes with different voting systems – for example [Single Transferable Vote](https://en.m.wikipedia.org/wiki/Single_transferable_vote), as used in Northern Ireland.
+* There are different voting systems – for example [Single Transferable Vote](https://en.m.wikipedia.org/wiki/Single_transferable_vote), as used in Northern Ireland.
 This could be out of scope for this initial phase of work – more research time is needed to see how complex this will be to model.